 Good ideas are rarely ever hatched perfectly formed.
 You need different perspectives and a willingness to challenge each other.
 We call that creative abrasion.

 That’s not easy.
-Everyone on the team needs to trust the intentions of one and other.
-On our team, we’ve had to learn how to tear apart ideas without tearing apart each other.
+Everyone on the team needs to trust the intentions of one another.
+On our team, we’ve had to learn to tear apart ideas without tearing apart each other.
 We are respectful of each other’s ideas but don’t shy away from disagreement.
-We have to remember that we are helping each other’s ideas reach their fullest potential.
+We have to remember we are helping each other’s ideas reach their fullest potential.

 If we didn’t do that, The Pocket Project wouldn’t have been a successful campaign and certainly wouldn’t have won an award.
 Disagreement is good – embrace it.

 Creativity doesn’t just require creative people.
 You need the right team dynamic and method to encourage and foster the creative spark, to fan the flames – and sometimes to put out fires.
 Putting consideration and effort into your actual brainstorming practices will make the creative process much more effective, and the results all the more powerful.